 The SAIRG serves as the peak advisory body to SA Health on healthcare infection prevention strategies and consists of representative infectious disease specialist physicians, medical scientists, infection prevention and control coordinators from each of the Local Health Networks, a SA Pathology representative, the Director of Communicable Disease Control Branch and representatives from the SA Health Infection Control Service.

-The SA Health Reprocessing of Medical Devices Committee provides a forum for state-wide decision making in matters relating to reprocessing of reusable medical devices (including high level disinfection) in Central Sterilising Departments (CSDs) and other satellite sites.
-The Committee provides oversight of the statewide implementation of the reusable medical device reprocessing AS/NZS 4187:2014 and the Gastroenterological Society of Australia (GESA) Infection Control in Endoscopy Guidelines (2010) and provides a forum to share learning and resources to support implementation of standard AS/NZS 4187:2014.
+The SARC provides a forum for state-wide decision making in matters relating to reprocessing of reusable medical devices (including high level disinfection) in Central Sterilising Departments (CSDs) and other satellite sites.
+The Committee enables oversight of the implementation of the reusable medical device reprocessing AS/NZS 4187:2014 and the Gastroenterological Society of Australia (GESA) Infection Control in Endoscopy Guidelines in SA Health facilities across metropolitan and regional local health networks (LHN).
+The Committee provides a forum to share learning and resources to support the implementation of standard AS/NZS 4187:2014.

-SA Health's Infection Control Service also has close working relationships with the following national bodies:
+SA Health's Infection Control Service also has close working relationships with the following:

-For further information on the individual healthcare infection prevention governance, contact SA Health's Infection Control Service.
+For further information on any of these committees, contact SA Health's Infection Control Service.